Our FAQs below will tell you everything you need to know before visiting our venue. We can’t wait to welcome you through

 What do I need to bring to collect my tickets at the venue?

-If you've bought via the DICE app, you just need your smartphone.
-If you've bought from another ticket agent, bring along a copy of the booking confirmation, ID and the debit or credit card you used to buy them.
+If you've bought from another ticket agent, check their policy but generally, you need to bring along a copy of the booking confirmation, ID and the debit or credit card you used to buy them.

 Someone else booked my tickets online; can I use them?

 If someone else booked your tickets from another ticket agent, you will need to check with the ticket agent.
 For some events sold by other tickets, the person who bought the ticket might need to prove with photo ID that they are the person named on the actual ticket.

 What if I’ve lost or damaged my ticket or they’ve been stolen?

 Get in touch with the ticket agent you booked with straight away – they can usually arrange replacements.
 Sadly, there’s not much the venue can do, though, other than recommend you download the DICE app to help avoid disappointment for future purchases!

 Can I show my e-ticket on my phone if I bought it online?

 I have a balcony / upstairs ticket, does that mean I am allocated a seat?

 Normally balcony seats are unreserved so it’s a first-come, first-served affair.
 There is additional standing room at the back but if you want to guarantee yourself a seat, please get here early.